-Writing for Accessibility: Plain Language, Alt Text, and Inclusive Copy
+Writing for Accessibility: Plain Language and Alt Text

 How to write accessible content: plain language principles, alt text formulas, heading hierarchy, link text, and avoiding jargon for diverse audiences.